jacktxst/rokosrival/docs/Procedural Cards.md

 and the `constructor` of `CardLibrary` should create an array of `CardBase` objects.

 here's how it works. we will hand write `onPlay` functions for each general kind of card behavior.
-These `onPlay` functions will be called whenever
+These `onPlay` functions will be called whenever the player clicks on a card or an AI decides to play a card.

 However, there are some caveats here.

-The `onPlay` functions are probably defined inside `CardLibrary` or some other context which is separate from the player playing the card, as well as any procedurally generated data that is attached to the card.
+The `onPlay` functions are probably defined inside `CardLibrary` or some other context which is separate from the player playing the card.

 In order to ensure that the `onPlay` function can access the current player, current game, and any procedurally generated data, the caller of `onPlay`, the actual `CardPlayer`, attaches itself to the `onPlay` function as such:
 ```js
 this.played_card = i
 this.hand[i].onPlay.bind(this)()
 ```
-i is the hand index of the played card.
+`i` is the hand index of the played card.

 calling `.bind(this)` makes it so you can refer to the `CardPlayer` as `this` inside of `onPlay`